Office of Fossil Energy, DOE.

-Idaho Power Company (IPC) has applied for authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+Idaho Power Company (IPC) has applied for authority to transmit electric energy from the United States to Mexico pursuant to section 202(e) of the Federal Power Act.

 FOR FURTHER INFORMATION CONTACT:

-On May 4, 2000, the Office of Fossil Energy (FE) of the Department of Energy (DOE) received an application from IPC to transmit electric energy from the United States to MexiCo IPC is a wholly owned subsidiary of IDACORP, Inc IPC is incorporated under the laws of the State of Idaho and is authorized to operate in Idaho, Oregon, and Nevada.
-The electric energy that IPC intends to export will be purchased from electric utilities, Federal power marketing agencies, cogeneration facilities or qualifying cogeneration facilities, and exempt wholesale generators within the United States.
+On February 12, 2001, the Office of Fossil Energy (FE) of the Department of Energy (DOE) received an application from IPC to transmit electric energy from the United States to MexiCo IPC is a wholly owned subsidiary of IDACORP, Inc IPC is incorporated under the laws of the State of Idaho and is authorized to operate in Idaho, Oregon, and Nevada.
+The electric energy IPC proposes to export to Mexico would be purchased from electric utilities, Federal power marketing agencies, cogeneration facilities, and exempt wholesale generators within the United States.
 In addition, IPC proposes to export electric energy from power plants that it owns only if that energy is surplus to the needs of its native-load customers.

-IPC proposes to arrange for the delivery of electric energy to Canada over the existing international transmission facilities owned by Basin Electric Power Cooperative, Bonneville Power Administration, Citizens Utilities, Detroit Edison Company, Eastern Maine Electric Cooperative, Joint Owners of the Highgate Project, Long Sault, Inc., Maine Electric Power Company, Maine Public Service Company, Minnesota Power Inc., Minnkota Power Cooperative, New York Power Authority, Niagara Mohawk Power Corporation, Northern States Power, and Vermont Electric Transmission Company.
+IPC proposes to arrange for the delivery of electric energy to Mexico over the international transmission facilities owned by San Diego Gas & Electric Company, El Paso Electric Company, Central Power and Light Company, and Comision Federal de Electricidad, the national electric utility of Mexico.
 The construction of each of the international transmission facilities to be utilized by IPC, as more fully described in the application, has previously been authorized by a Presidential permit issued pursuant to Executive Order 10485, as amended.

 Any person desiring to become a party to this proceeding or to be heard by filing comments or protests to this application should file a petition to intervene, comment or protest at the address provided above in accordance with §§ 385.211 or 385.214 of the FERC's Rules of Practice and Procedures (18 CFR 385.211, 385.214).
 Fifteen copies of each petition and protest should be filed with the DOE on or before the date listed above.

-Comments on the IPC application to export electric energy to Canada should be clearly marked with Docket EA-222.
-Additional copies are to be filed directly with James Thompson, Idaho Power Company, 1221 West Idaho Street, Boise, ID 83702 and Steven J. Ross, Steptoe & Johnson LLP, 1330 Connecticut Avenue, N.W., Washington, D.C.
-20036.
+Comments on the IPC application to export electric energy to Mexico should be clearly marked with Docket EA-233.
+Additional copies are to be filed directly with James Thompson, Idaho Power Company, 1221 West Idaho Street, Boise, ID 83702 and Steven J. Ross, Steptoe & Johnson LLP, 1330 Connecticut Avenue NW., Washington, DC 20036.